linuxaustralia/constitution_and_policies/code_of_conduct.md

 Presenters are asked to avoid language which is not appropriate for an all-ages audience as much as possible.

-If the content of the presentation requires including language that could be considered offensive, this should be pointed out in advance, at the beginning of the talk and in the schedule.
+If the subject matter of the presentation cannot be presented adequately without including language that could be considered offensive, this should be pointed out in advance, at the beginning of the talk and in the schedule.

 If presenters are unsure whether their material is suitable, they are